 This hand-sewn woolen, 40"x 65" flag is the second and final ensign from the CSS Alabama's last battle, hoisted after the spinnaker gaff on which she wore her ensign was shot away.
-This smaller ensign, likely a boat flag, was eventually struck in a battle against the USS Kearsarge off the coast of France in June 1864.
+This smaller ensign, likely the boat flag from the captain's gig, was eventually struck in a battle against the USS Kearsarge off the coast of France in June 1864.

 The CSS Alabama was one of the most famous ships of the Confederate Navy.
 Perhaps second only to the battle between the USS Monitor and the CSS Virginia, the epic 19 June 1864 battle fought between the USS Kearsarge and the CSS Alabama off of Cherbourg, France is certainly the most romanticized.

 The CSS Alabama was a commerce raider and the most successful of the ships of this ilk sent to sea by the self-styled Confederate States of America.
 Captained by Raphael Semmes, she secretly left the United Kingdom in July 1862 and was commissioned into the Navy to begin a global 22-month career, during which she would board 447 vessels of various nations, burn 55 and release 10 U.S. ships, and take and parole over 2,000 prisoners without losing any crew members or captives.